hernantz/blog/content/its-the-competition-stupid.md

 In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
 Some suffered an accident and some won the lottery.
-Some are blind and some are paralytic.
-Some are tall and some are short.
+Some are deaf some are blind.
+Some are strong and some are weak.
 Some are handsome and some are ugly.
 Some were loved by their parents and some were not wanted.

 And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
 Some like to